opcode81/remote-python-intellij/README.md

 Make sure X11 forwarding works for the connection, i.e. you are able to open graphical applications on the remote machine.

 To support X11 on platforms that do not natively use it:
-* On Windows, install and run an XServer such as [XMing](https://sourceforge.net/projects/xming/).
+* On Windows, establish a remote connection using an integrated solution such as [MobaXterm](https://mobaxterm.mobatek.net/download.html) or a stand-alone X-server such as [XMing](https://sourceforge.net/projects/xming/).
 * On MacOS, install and run [XQuartz](https://www.xquartz.org/) and use the XQuartz terminal to initiate the SSH session (with "-XY" argument).

 ## Configure Remote Interpreter in IntelliJ